gitlabhq/gitlabhq/PROCESS.md

 1. Label the issue properly, using the [team label](../CONTRIBUTING.md#team-labels), the [subject label](../CONTRIBUTING.md#subject-labels) and any other label that may apply in the specific case
-1. If the ~bug is a **regression**, add the ~regression label.
-1. Notify the respective Engineering Manager to evaluate the Severity and add a [Severity label](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md#bug-severity-labels) and [Priority label](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md#bug-priority-labels).
+1. Notify the respective Engineering Manager to evaluate and apply the [Severity label](../CONTRIBUTING.md#bug-severity-labels) and [Priority label](../CONTRIBUTING.md#bug-priority-labels).
 The counterpart Product Manager is included to weigh-in on prioritization as needed.
+1. If the ~bug is a **regression**, determine the release that the regression affects and add the corresponding `regression:xx.x` label.
+   1. If the affected release version can't be determined, add the generic ~regression label for the time being.
 1. If the ~bug is **NOT** a regression:
    1. The Engineering Manager decides which milestone the bug will be fixed.
 The appropriate milestone is applied.
 1. If the bug is a ~regression:
-  1. Determine the release that the regression affects.
-Add the corresponding `regression:xx.x` label.
-See **Prioritization** section above.
-  1. If the affected version `xx.x` in `regression:xx.x` is the **Current release**, schedule it for the current milestone as it should be fixed in the current milestone.
-Scope it with ~Deliverable.
+   1. If the affected version `xx.x` in `regression:xx.x` is the **current release**, schedule it for the current milestone as it should be fixed immediately.
+      1. This falls under regressions which worked in the last release and the current RCs.
+More detailed explanations in the **Prioritization** section above.
-  1. If the affected version `xx.x` in `regression:xx.x` is older than the **Current release**
+   1. If the affected version `xx.x` in `regression:xx.x` is older than the **current release**
-     1. If the regression is an ~S1 severity, label the regression with the current milestone as it should be fixed in the current milestone.
-Scope it with ~"Next Patch Release" or ~Stretch.
+      1. If the regression is an ~S1 severity, schedule it to be fixed in the current milestone.
+We would like to fix the highest severity regression as soon as we can.
       1. If the regression is an ~S2, ~S3 or ~S4 severity, the regression may be scheduled for later milestones at the discretion of Engineering Manager and Product Manager.

 ## Release retrospective and kickoff